victornedelchev/handtime/README.md

 - [x] Extract auth state from App component
 - [x] Persist auth state
 - [x] Show edit and delete buttons if you are owner
+- [x] Hide edit and delete buttons if you ate guest
 - [x] Add route guards
 - [x] Add Loader component
 - [x] Add digital clock in the header
 - [x] Add functionality to show and hide the password for login and register
 - [x] Add Weather component